timdeschryver/blog/_posts/2019-03-29-making-upgrades-to-angular-ngondestroy.md

 ## A Brief Primer On NgOnDestroy

-Before we dig too deep, let's take a few minutes and review `NgOnDestroy`.
+Before we dig too deep, let's take a few minutes and review `ngOnDestroy`.

 NgOnDestroy is a lifecycle method that can be added by implementing `OnDestroy` on the class and adding a new class method named `ngOnDestroy`.
 It's primary purpose according to the [Angular Docs](https://angular.io/guide/lifecycle-hooks#lifecycle-sequence) is to "Cleanup just before Angular destroys the directive/component.
 Unsubscribe Observables and detach event handlers to avoid memory leaks.
 Called just before Angular destroys the directive/component."